cki.deployment_tools.secrets

 --json output in json format

 For variables, the file name needs to be specified in the CKI_VARS_FILE environment variable.
-A list of space-delimited additional environment variable names can be provided in the CKI_VARS_NAMES environment variable.

 As an example, a variables file could look like: